 Contrary to many peoples’ understanding, standard annual travel insurance does not in many cases cover winter sport holidays.
-Specific to winter sport holidays, it is advised that premiums should cover at least £3million to cover repatriation, mountain rescue etc. If you injure a third party, policy cover should be around £1million.
+Specific to winter sport holidays, it is suggested that premiums should cover at least £3million to cover repatriation, mountain rescue etc. If you injure a third party, policy cover should be around £1million.
 Consideration should also be given to damage or loss of equipment, loss of ski pass and loss of use due to injury, illness or bad weather.

 Standard travel insurance will cover lost luggage (ensuring cover for ski equipment), cancellation or curtailment, 24-hour emergency help line and travel delays.
-It is advised that holidaymakers should remember to take their European Health Insurance Card when holidaying in European Economic Area countries, including Switzerland.
-It is also advised that care be taken with age limits and pre-existing health conditions, off-piste skiing and skiing or snowboarding under the influence of alcohol or drugs.
+It is recommended that holidaymakers should remember to take their European Health Insurance Card when holidaying in European Economic Area countries, including Switzerland.
+It is also important that care be taken with age limits and pre-existing health conditions, off-piste skiing and skiing or snowboarding under the influence of alcohol or drugs.

 « Medical negligence victim wins £2m after losing eyesight